-CHOKE ARTIST explores casual anxieties that we carry on a daily basis; the thoughts that stop us from being brave, confident, and vulnerable.
+CHOKE ARTIST explores casual anxieties we carry on a daily basis; the thoughts that stop us from being brave, confident, and vulnerable.
 I've experienced middle-school-level social anxiety all my life.
 It's a product of living in my head.
 I began writing and performing stand-up in 2015, shortly after coming out as queer.
 It was a way for me to face the confusion and find my voice.
 A recent acting grad in Austin, I auditioned for a lot of projects, and I saw myself in none of the scripts.
 While working as a bar host, I caught myself frequently drifting off into vivid fantasies.
 Anything to escape the boredom.
 One night at the host stand, I spaced out as usual and twisted my choker around my finger and spaced out.
 From that feeling of unaware asphyxiation, the concept for a piece about a candid comedian onstage unable to self-express off-stage emerged.
 I wrote the project to star in, and for locations I hoped we'd gain access.
 Guided by my obsessions with Shakespeare and the imagery in Alan Ball's AMERICAN BEAUTY screenplay, the film questions how our fantasy lives can directly affect our waking lives...how our hearts can lead us...if we let them.
 The CHOKE ARTIST half-hour comedy pilot is in revision.